-Therapy in the office: banks take mental health fight in-house
+Therapy in the office: Banks take mental health fight in-house

 But punishing schedules can pile on extra pressure.
 All-nighters and 100-hour work weeks are not unusual in investment banking, particularly when working on deals or public offerings of debt or equity.

-Some 44 percent of banking employees said they felt under excessive pressure to perform in their work, according to a survey of over 70,000 people carried out by Britain's Banking Standards Board last year.
+Some 44 per cent of banking employees said they felt under excessive pressure to perform in their work, according to a survey of more than 70,000 people carried out by Britain's Banking Standards Board last year.
 A quarter said that working at their firm was bad for their health.

 In recent years, banks have tried to lighten workloads, relax dress codes and give staff more time to focus on life outside the office to retain talent and avoid costly burnout.